 The Commonwealth has committed to providing assistance to municipalities whose resident students attend charter schools.
 Sending districts shall be reimbursed a portion of the costs associated with students attending charter schools; 100% of the tuition for the first year, and 25% for each of the next five years.
-The projection assumes a \$2.7M increase in Charter School reimbursements for FY21, based on the Governor's proposed budget.
-The remaining years of the projection assume an annual 25% decrease.
+The projection assumes a \$7M increase in Charter School reimbursements for FY23, based on the Governor's budget.
+The remaining years of the projection assume an annual 3.5% increase.